xarray-contrib/xarray-simlab/doc/faq.rst

 Does xarray-simlab support running model(s) in parallel?
 --------------------------------------------------------

-Although there is currently no support for model execution in parallel, it is a top priority for the next releases!
+There is currently no support for model execution in parallel but it is a top priority for the next releases!

 Three levels of parallelism are possible: